Singapore court rejects Malaysian's appeal in high-profile execution case | Law-Order

 Singapore court rejects Malaysian's appeal in high-profile execution case

 His plight has attracted international attention with a group of United Nations experts and British billionaire Richard Branson joining Malaysia's prime minister and human rights activists to urge Singapore to commute his death sentence.
-Dharmalingam's lawyer Violet Netto had objected to presenting her client's prison medical records at the last hearing, citing confidentiality, and instead requested an independent psychiatric review.
+Dharmalingam's lawyer Violet Netto had previously sought an independent psychiatric review for her client after objecting to presenting his prison medical records, citing confidentiality.

-But at Tuesday's hearing Chief Justice Sundaresh Menon said the bid to prevent the disclosure of medical reports was unreasonable and there was no admissible evidence showing any decline in his mental condition.
-The court also dismissed the request for an independent psychiatric review.
+Dharmalingam, who was wearing a purple prison uniform, did not appear to show any reaction to the ruling.
+His sister condemned the court's decision.

+"We can't accept it, it's an unfair judgment for my brother.
+This is a heartless punishment," Sarmila Dharmalingam told Reuters.
+Rights groups also called for Dharmalingam's life to be spared.

-M Ravi, Dharmalingam's former lawyer who has continued to assist in the case, told reporters that the Malaysian had exhausted legal options to escape the death penalty.
-Anti-death penalty group Reprieve said it believed Nagaenthran is intellectually disabled and should be protected from the death penalty.
+"The Singaporean government must act now to stop a grave travesty of justice from taking place and end its inhumane, shameful strategy of using the death penalty to address drug-related problems," Amnesty International said.
+Anti-death penalty group Reprieve said it believed Dharmalingam is intellectually disabled and should be protected from the death penalty.

-In a statement, Reprieve director Maya Foa called on Singapore President Halimah Yacob "to listen to the cries for mercy within Singapore and around the world."
+The Singapore government says the death penalty is a major deterrent against drug trafficking and that the majority of its citizens support capital punishment.
+Dharmalingam has now exhausted his legal avenues in Singapore to escape the death penalty and a petition to the country's president for clemency had been denied.

+Clemency for death row inmates is rare in Singapore and the country's leaders had sent a letter to their Malaysian counterparts to say Dharmalingam had been "accorded full due process under law".
 It was not immediately clear when the execution would be carried out.

-From 2016 to 2019, Singapore hanged 25 people - the majority for drug-related offences, according to official data.
+From 2016 to 2019, Singapore hanged 25 people - the majority for drug-related offenses, according to official data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)